Moo Goo Gai Pan

 WHAT IS MOO GOO GAI PAN

 It is a stir-fried dish made with simple ingredients such as chicken, mushrooms and other veggies.
 Originally a Cantonese dish, it has become one of the most popular American-Chinese dishes.

 Moo Goo (蘑菇) in Chinese means mushrooms, and Gai Pan (鸡片, Cantonese dialect) means chicken slices.
-That’s why Moo Goo Gai Pan is essentially chicken and mushrooms.
+You can serve it with rice, noodles or lo mein.

 Chinese stir-fried meat from restaurants is always tender, juicy and easy to chew.
 When you use the same ingredients and cook at home, it never seems to taste the same.
 Well, what makes the difference is a velveting technique.
 Velveting takes extra time, but it’s so worth it for a juicy restaurant-style result.

 Just marinate the chicken in a cornstarch slurry made with cornstarch, egg whites, wine and other seasonings.
 After marinating, chicken is stir-fried with oil in a wok or skillet for several minutes over high heat until cooked through.